QingyuanZhangTony/Earthquake-Identification-And-Notification/README.md

 <img src="Flowchart.png" width="600">

 # Progress log
-2024-04-18
+2024-04-18<br />
-Built a functional DataDownload.py for downloading seismic data from specified station and date.
+Built a functional DataDownload.py for downloading seismic data from specified station and date.<br />
-Moving on to seismic data preprocessing in DataProcessing.py.
+Moving on to seismic data preprocessing in DataProcessing.py. <br />
-Doing more background reading and improving overall code design.
+Doing more background reading and improving overall code design.<br />